duncanmcclean/simple-commerce/docs/installation.md

 # Installation Guide

-## Pre-install checks
+## Prerequisites

-1. Check that you have the latest version of the Statamic 3 beta installed.
-You can update by using `composer update statamic/cms`
+Before installing Commerce you'll want to check you're running the latest version of Statamic 3 and you'll also want to have [your database](https://laravel.com/docs/5.8/database) setup.

 ## Testing steps